• Skip to primary navigation

 • 1 teaspoon kosher salt

-• Start by preheating an oven to 400° convection or 425° conventional or combining with other dishes and adjusting the potatoes' cooking time accordingly.
+• Preheat the oven to 400ยฐ convection or 425ยฐ conventional, or combine with other dishes and adjust the potatoes' cooking time accordingly.

-• Scrub your potatoes and cut them into pieces keeping the size about 1 inch or less thickness.
-You can soak the potatoes for 15-30 minutes and then rinse to remove starch for a crispier surface but be sure to dry before coating with oil.
+• Scrub your potatoes and cut them into pieces, keeping the size about 1 inch or less thick.
+You can soak the potatoes for 15-30 minutes and then rinse to remove starch for a crispier surface, but be sure to dry them before coating them with oil.

 chopped baby potatoes on a wooden board